-In the last five years, the Indian composites industry has witnessed an increased use of mechanized manufacturing processes.
-Still, Hand Lay-up process (40%, Fig.4) is the first choice among the composite fabricators due to its low operating cost and easy to handle.
-In addition to this, Filament Winding (15%) and Injection Moulding (13%) processes are widely used to produce composites components.
+In the last five years, the Indian composites industry has witnessed the increased use of mechanized processes.
+Still, hand lay-up process (40%, Fig. 5) is the first choice among the composite fabricators due to its low operating cost and easy to handle.
+In addition to this, filament winding (15%) and injection moulding (13%) processes are widely used to produce composites components.

-The Indian composites industry still needs to overcome some constraints in moving ahead to cater to untapped markets.
-The fragmented market hierarchy within the value chain does result in disruption among the various stakeholders which has some inhibition to the growth rate.
+The Indian Composites industry still faces constraints to moving ahead to cater to untapped markets.
+The fragmented market hierarchy within the value chain tends to cause intermediary uncertainties amongst various stakeholders with corresponding inhibitors to the growth rate.

-Some of the major challenges to the Indian Composites Industry may be seen as follows:
+Some of the major challenges for the Indian composites industry are as follows:

-- Lack of quality consciousness among small FRP/GRP manufacturers
+- Need to improve Quality Consciousness among small FRP/GRP Composites manufacturers

 - Need to step up effort to develop New Products and Applications

 The exact nature of the growth recovery could vary for the Indian Composites Industry and be dependent on larger macroeconomic variables like Indian GDP growth, new infrastructure and Renewable Energy Projects, and Core Sector growth.